Preface

 Now any calls to foo() won’t get the original foo, they’ll get our decorated version!
 Got the idea?
 Let’s write a more useful decorator.

 Imagine we have a library that gives us coordinate objects.
-Perhaps they are primarily made up of and coordinate pairs.
+Perhaps they are primarily made up of x and y coordinate pairs.
 Sadly the coordinate objects don’t support mathematical operators and we can’t modify the source so we can’t add this support ourselves.
 We’re going to be doing a bunch of math, however, so we want to make add and sub functions that take two coordinate objects and do the appropriate mathematical thing.
-These functions would be easy to write (I’ll provide a sample Coordinate class for the sake of illustration
+These functions would be easy to write (I’ll provide a sample Coordinate class for the sake of illustration)

 But what if our add and subtract functions had to also have some bounds checking behavior?
 Perhaps you can only sum or subtract based on positive coordinates and any result should be limited to positive coordinates as well.
 So currently:

-but we’d rather have have the difference of one and two be {x: 0, y: 0} and the sum of one and three be {x: 100, y: 200} without modifying onetwo, or three.
+but we’d rather have have the difference of one and two be {x: 0, y: 0} and the sum of one and three be {x: 100, y: 200} without modifying one, two, or three.
 Instead of adding bounds checking to the input arguments of each function and the return value of each function let’s write a bounds checking decorator!

 This decorator works just as before - returns a modified version of a function but in this case it does something useful by checking and normalizing the input parameters and the return value, substituting 0 for any negative x or y values.